DeWolfe Wyrks

 Two crafts.
 One bloodline.

 DeWolfe Wyrks is a small, two-handed studio run by a married couple on a houseboat in north Georgia.
-By day Jordan cuts leather thick enough to outlive its first owner.
-By night Fenris hammers raw metal into pieces that look like they were turned up by a spade in a Norse settlement dig — because that's how heirlooms ought to feel.
-Worn smooth in the right places.
-Honest about their age.
+Jordan cuts leather thick enough to outlive its first owner — heritage goods for travel, for the desk, for the things you carry every day.
+Fenris hammers raw metal into pieces that look like they were turned up by a spade in a Norse settlement dig, because that's how heirlooms ought to feel: worn smooth in the right places, honest about their age.

 From the Bench